-- 1. Due to the nature of the course material, attendance at our weekly meetings is expected. - 2.
-The following actions on your part will demonstrate attendance: - Be present for all class meetings. - Be engaged during class discussions.
-Focus on lecture and eliminate outside distractions. - Cell phone use is not permitted. - Regular attendance is mandatory. - Absences are excused under the following circumstances:

-- Medical Emergency or Sickness Must have a note from medical doctor documenting visit. - Mandatory Academic Event Must have a note from advisor/professor documenting attendance. - Personal or Family Emergency Communication with instructor is required prior to missing class.
-Discuss plan for making up classes immediately upon return. - A "G" grade will not be an option for students who fall behind in the course for nonemergency reasons. - 3.
+- 1. Attendance at our weekly meeting is expected.
+The following actions on your part will demonstrate attendance: - Attend the physical activity and lecture portions of class each week.
+Dress in comfortable exercise clothing with clean sneakers.
+Bring water and snack. - Be engaged during lectures and discussions.
+Focus on class work and eliminate outside distractions. - Regular attendance is mandatory. - Absences are excused under the following circumstances: - Medical Emergency or Sickness Must have a note from medical doctor documenting visit. - Mandatory Academic Event Must have a note from advisor/professor documenting attendance. - Personal or Family Emergency Communication with instructor is required prior to missing class.
+Discuss plan for making up classes immediately upon return. - A "G" grade will not be an option for students who fall behind in the course for non-emergency reasons. - 2.
+Logging into the Canvas course environment often and participating in all activities. - 3.
 Frequently and regularly accessing course instructional materials and assignments (assignments, discussion forums, etc.) posted on the Canvas course environment during the entire semester. - 4.
 Read and respond to the course e-mails. - 5.
 Read course announcements.